sumairq/bookit-app/README.md

 ## 📌 Project Purpose

-This project serves as a scalable foundation for a full-featured tour-selling platform built with modern full-stack technologies.
+This project serves as a scalable foundation for a full-featured event/experience selling platform built with modern full-stack technologies.
 More advanced features and improvements will be progressively introduced as development continues.

 ---